WBTV: Programming

 For many years, WBTV was one of the country's most dominant television stations.
 This was in part due to being the only reliably viewable station in town for nine years, as well as the station's long tradition of strong local news coverage.
-In fact, its dominance was so absolute that it was once said the dials of most Charlotteans' television sets were "rusted on channel 3."
+In fact, its dominance was so absolute that it was once said the dials of most Charlotteans' television sets were "rusted on channel 3".
 To this day, WBTV has been one of CBS' strongest affiliates.

 The station claims credit for a number of television "firsts", among them being the construction of the first building in the United States built specifically for color television broadcasting.
 WBTV also claims to have been the first station in the world to record and rebroadcast programs on color videotape; to use a live camera and microwave relay inside a race car; and to have a fully computerized news operation.
 It claims to have been the first station in the country to develop computerized election return projections, to broadcast CBS' ExtraVision teletext service, and to produce a local newscast for a PBS member station (WTVI, channel 42).
 It claims to be the first station in the Southern U.S. to air color test patterns and color ID slides.
 WBTV was granted the first full-power construction permit for a digital television signal in the United States in 1998, which went on the air that year operating at 1 million watts–equivalent to 5 million watts for an analog transmitter.

 A much-remembered women's/homemaker's show, The Betty Feezor Show, aired on channel 3 from the 1950s until 1977 (usually after the soap opera Search for Tomorrow, and in its 15-minute format, Guiding Light).
 Feezor gave viewers tips on cooking, sewing, floral arranging, and other topics of interest to housewives and mothers.
 In 1965, the show was the third most-watched women's program in the United States.
+The show was the first to be videotaped in color starting September 5, 1958.
 Feezor's show was also carried on Richmond sister station WWBT after Jefferson-Pilot bought the station in 1968.
 Feezor retired in 1977 due to a brain tumor, an illness from which she died in 1978.